 Beyond Two Worlds: A Taiwanese-American Adoptee’s Memoir & Search for Identity is now live!
 If you have not yet purchased your copy, don’t delay.
 I have a few books left, and signed copies can be purchased right here on my website.
 Just click on Shop to order.
-Ebook and hardcover editions are also available via Amazon, Barnes & Noble, and Indiebound.org.
+Kindle and hardcover editions are available via my author page at Amazon, and you can also find the book at Barnes & Noble, and Indiebound.org.

-If you enjoyed reading the book, please leave a review on Amazon, or wherever you purchased your copy!
+If you enjoyed reading the book, please consider leaving a review on Amazon, or wherever you purchased your copy!
 Unfortunately, I am unable to ship internationally; however, those copies can be ordered through Amazon and Barnes & Noble online.
-To learn more about the book and to read an excerpt, click here.
+To learn more about the book and to read an excerpt, click here, and to read reviews, click here.
 Thank you for supporting Beyond Two Worlds!

 I have always loved the written word.
 From sounding out those very first simple sentences in elementary school – remember, “see jane run?” – to finishing the complete Nancy Drew mystery series as a kid, I have loved to read and always will.
 Thank God for bifocals and 60 watt light bulbs (if you’re over 45, you’ll get what I mean).
 I never dreamed of writing a book, but it’s an accomplishment that I’m now proud of, and I’m happy to pass along my experience of writing a first book – from the creative process to self-publishing.
 I’m going to start by sharing 7 tips on writing a book.
 As the saying goes, live and learn!
 I would certainly approach the whole process very differently, so here goes…